genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 In addition to the samples, libraries, and preparations metadata described above, you can upload experimental data such as bulk transcriptomics, lipidomics, single-cell data, and gene variants that are linked to your study via sample metadata and libraries/preparations.
 You can also supplement your study by attaching related research materials like PDFs, XLSX, DOCX, PPTX files, images, and more.

+!!! note
-Please note, the contents of these attached files won't be indexed or made searchable.
+    The contents of the attached files won't be indexed or made searchable.

 * To upload experimental data or attach files, navigate to the **Data** Tab:
 On the main screen of the study, click on the **Data** tab to import and attach data.